Advising, forms & support

 - Kindly note that the department may cancel sessions that will have too few participants.
 You will be notified if this happens.

 An advisor from the Department of Economics will go through various academic regulations related to your program.
 The session will last approximately one hour.
-You can download the presentation to review it during the presentation or at a later time.
+You can download the presentation to review it during the presentation or later.

-The Undergraduate Program Assistant will unblock you once you have attended the online orientation session or watched the video (there might be a 48-hour delay before you get unblocked).
-You will then be able to first access your course cart, then register to your January courses on and after September 9.
+The Undergraduate Program Assistant will unblock you once you have attended the online orientation session or watched the video (please expect a 48-hour delay before you get unblocked).
+You will then be able to first access your course cart, then register to your September and January courses on and after April 20, 2021.

 If you need help, please contact: